Recommended MCP servers

 Even though Code Assistant can connect to any Model Context Protocol (MCP) server that matches the specification, the community has already put together several high-quality out-of-the-box servers.
 This page lists the recommended servers and step-by-step guides on how to configure them for you to quickly get going.

-Installing MCP servers from the Marketplace
+Installing MCP servers

 1. In the chat's top panel, click Marketplace and go to the MCP tab.